alves-nickolas/alves-nickolas.github.io/_publications/Nonperturbative-Aspects-of-QFTCS.md

 To improve on these aspects, one needs to change the coupling of the model to introduce a "gap" in the qubit.
 Namely, Landulfo's original model assumes a two-level system in which both levels have the same energy.
 This leads to all of the good features of the model (in particular the fact that it is exactly solvable), but it also leads to the drawbacks.
 Adding an energy gap (so that the two levels have different energies) improves the drawbacks but at the cost of the exact solution.

 Most work in RQI is perturbative, so it would be interesting to obtain nonperturbative information about this behavior.
-One possible way of doing this is to study the model perturbatively, but account for nonperturbative corrections by exploiting the [functional renormalization group]({% link _interests/FRG.md %}) running of the theory.
+One possible way of doing this is to study the model perturbatively, but account for nonperturbative corrections by exploiting the functional renormalization group running of the theory.
 While this is still an approximate solution, it allows one to obtain nonperturbative information, hence allowing the investigation of a regime often overlooked.

+## Quantum Field Theory in Curved Spacetime

 ## References for this Summary